What Is a Hyphen?

 - If you’re not sure whether a compound word has a hyphen or not, check your preferred dictionary.

-Hyphen with Compound Modifiers: Two-Word Adjectives Before Nouns
+Hyphen with Compound Modifiers: Multiple-Word Adjectives Before Nouns

 Using hyphens to connect words is easy.
 Picking the right words to connect is a little harder.
 Let’s start with compound modifiers.